M4tteoP/coraza-proxy-wasm/README.md

-  ftw                runs ftw tests with a built plugin and Envoy. lint               verifies code quality. runExample         spins up the test environment, access at http://localhost:8080. teardownExample    tears down the test environment. test               runs all unit tests.
+  ftw                runs ftw tests with a built plugin and Envoy. lint               verifies code quality. runExample         spins up the test environment, access at http://localhost:8080. runExampleD        spins up the test environment in detached mode, access at http://localhost:8080. teardownExample    tears down the test environment. test               runs all unit tests.